smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 ## Motivation
-If the system does not have something to support required for apps, apps may not work properly or be able to register.
-For example, in the case of Android OS, if a Media app connects via only USB, since the system cannot establish the audio path, Media app cannot play audio and does not register arbitrarily.
-At the result, it cannot allow user to know the reason why app cannot be registered.
-To solve these problems, we propose to add a new notification message to let HMI know the support the SDL app needs.
-By doing so, this will allow HMI to display the appropriate message and apps connectivity and operability will be improved.
+If the system does not have something required to support certain apps, those apps may not work properly or be able to register.
+For example, in the case of Android OS, if a Media app connects via only USB, since the system cannot establish the audio path, the Media app cannot play audio and arbitrarily does not register.
+As a result, the HMI cannot tell the user why the app was not registered.
+To solve these problems, we propose to add a new notification message to let the HMI know the support that the SDL app needs.
+By doing so, this will allow the HMI to display the appropriate message and apps' connectivity and operability will be improved.

 ## Proposed solution